 “Come on Doc, let’s go.
 Mission brief in 5.”

-We are less than 100 meters to the target house as we begin to advance.
+We were less than 100 meters to the target house as we began to advance.
 Second squad was approaching from the side of the building.
-Weapons squad was set in a blocking position behind the target house in the event that anyone attempted to run, we called them “squirters”.
+Weapons squad was set in a blocking position behind the target house in the event that anyone attempted to run, we called them “squirters.”
 As we moved closer to the tiny house in the middle of the field, that’s when it happened.

 I felt the heat from the blast from 40 meters away, everything was white and sound was reduced to a high-pitched buzzing, and then silence.
 There was nothing.
 Time stopped.
 I wait to hear someone scream out for the medic.
 I wait for something, anything.
 Every ounce of air had been drawn from me as I wait, a lifetime in that single breath, I wait.

 As my eyes regained focus I realize that the blast came from the exact position that second squad was just in.
 The predator drone feed would later show the blast’s heat pattern completely white out the screen and erase the six Rangers that stood within a couple of meters of the suicide bomber position.
 Air rapidly enters my lungs the way it does after you’ve been held under water a little too long.

 I look immediately to my platoon Sergeant and we run.
 Not to cover, not to safety – but directly at that shack of a house, in the middle of that field, in the middle of nowhere.

 Continue reading Memoir of a Ranger Medic, Part 2